TheOdinProject/curriculum/advanced_html_css/responsive_design/responsive_images.md

 Here's a demo of `object-fit` on an image.
 Open this one up on CodePen and resize the browser to see how the image reacts.

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="css,result" data-slug-hash="NWgOGGX" data-editable="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">

   <span>See the Pen <a href="https://codepen.io/TheOdinProjectExamples/pen/NWgOGGX">
   object-fit</a> by TheOdinProject (<a href="https://codepen.io/TheOdinProjectExamples">@TheOdinProjectExamples</a>)
   on <a href="https://codepen.io">CodePen</a>.</span>

 </p>

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 ### Even more control!

 It is also possible to literally use _different_ images for different screen sizes.
 This gives you the most control over exactly how your images are displayed at various resolutions.
 For example, instead of just trusting `object-fit` to keep the subject of a photograph in a frame, you could present a cropped version of it on smaller screens.
 There are two ways of achieving this, but the most flexible is using the `<picture>` tag, which you'll learn more about in the assignment.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">

 1. <span id="object-fit-background-size-knowledge-check">First check out the docs for [background-size](https://developer.mozilla.org/en-US/docs/Web/CSS/background-size), [background-position](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position), and [object-fit](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit).
 The demos on those pages should make their usage clear.</span>
-2. MDN's [Responsive Images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) is an introduction to serving up responsive images in HTML.
+1. MDN's [Responsive Images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) is an introduction to serving up responsive images in HTML.
-3. CSS Tricks's [Guide to the Responsive Images Syntax in HTML](https://css-tricks.com/a-guide-to-the-responsive-images-syntax-in-html/) is a great article that goes into more depth on how to actually implement responsive images.
+1. CSS Tricks's [Guide to the Responsive Images Syntax in HTML](https://css-tricks.com/a-guide-to-the-responsive-images-syntax-in-html/) is a great article that goes into more depth on how to actually implement responsive images.

 </div>

 ### Knowledge check

-This section contains questions for you to check your understanding of this lesson.
-If you’re having trouble answering the questions below on your own, review the material above to find the answer.
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 * [What is the main difference between `object-fit` and `background-size`?](#object-fit-background-size-knowledge-check)
 * [How can you define a width and a height on an `img` without distorting it?](#aspect-ratio-knowledge-check)